Summer Time = Recycling Time

 - "I can read" Level 2

 The first one is for kids that are still struggling and need to do a bit of review.
-Most of the kids are reading by the end of P5, you can start with Level 1 and leave Level 2 for later.
+I have also included a document that you can download with easier, decodable texts.

 ENJOY YOUR HOLIDAYS!!!

 Online learning for kids 3-7 years old with educational games, songs and read-along stories.